The Criteria of Progressive and Reactionary Tendencies in History

 Since Herbert Spencer the criterion of differentiation and integration has been accepted by many sociologists for the distinction between more highly developed and primitive societies.
 The process of differentiation was viewed as a consequence of division of labor, and an attempt was made to explain it in a natural scientific manner.
 But I do not understand the term “cultural differentiation” in this pseudo‐natural scientific sense.

-[note aspects above the Historical on yellow column of above chart].
+Much rather I have in mind a differentiation in the typical structures of individuality of social relationships.
+In the cultural‐historical aspect of these relationships this process of differentiation finds expression in the rise of a rich diversity of typical cultural spheres, each of which is characterized by a leading function of a distinct normative modality belonging to a post‐historical aspect of experience [note aspects above the Historical on yellow column of above chart].
 Differentiated cultural spheres, such as those of science, the fine arts, commerce and industry, politics, religion, and so on, can be realized only on the basis of the opening‐up process of history.
 But this does not mean that the typical structures of their individuality are themselves of a variable historical character.
 Since these structures determine the inner nature of the differentiated relationships of society and their typical cultural spheres, they must belong to the order of creation in its temporal diversity which is also the order of our experiential horizon.
 It is only the social forms in which they are realized that vary in the process of historical development.

 The irrationalistic trend in historicism started from the absolute individuality of any socio‐cultural community.
 But this trend overlooked the typical structures of individuality which determine the inner total nature of these communities and which, as such, cannot be of a variable historical character, Nevertheless it is true that the process of cultural differentiation and integration is at the same time a process of increasing individualization of human culture, in so far as it is only in a culture which has been opened up and differentiated that individuality assumes a really historical significance.
 It is true that in primitive closed cultural areas individuality is not lacking.
 But in consequence of the rigid dominance of tradition this individuality retains a certain traditional uniformity, so that from generation to generation such closed cultures display in general the same individual features.
 It is for this reason that historiography in its proper sense takes no interest in these cultural individualities.

 As soon, however, as the process of differentiation and integration commences, the historical task of individual cultural dispositions and talents becomes manifest.
-Every individual contribution to the opening up of the cultural aspect of human society is a contribution to the cultural development of mankind which has a world‐wide perspective
+Every individual contribution to the opening up of the cultural aspect of human society is a contribution to the cultural development of mankind which has a world‐wide perspective [Italics FMF].
+Accordingly the individuality of cultural leaders and groups assumes a deepened historical sense.

 It is the opening‐up process of human culture also which alone can give rise to national individualities.
 A nation viewed as a socio‐cultural unit should be sharply distinguished from the primitive ethnical unity which is called a popular or tribal community.
 A real national cultural whole is not a natural product of blood and soil, but the result of a process of differentiation and integration in the cultural formation of human society.
-In a national community all ethnical differences between the various groups of a population are integrated into a new individual whole which lacks the undifferentiated totalitarian traits of a closed and primitive unit of society
+In a national community all ethnical differences between the various groups of a population are integrated into a new individual whole which lacks the undifferentiated totalitarian traits of a closed and primitive unit of society [Italics FMF].

 It was, therefore, an unmistakable proof of the reactionary character of the Nazi myth of blood and soil that it tried to undermine the national consciousness of the Germanic peoples by reviving the primitive ethnic idea of “Volkstum” ["ethnicity"/ "national characteristics" etc].
 Similarly, it is an unmistakable proof of the retrograde tendency of all modern totalitarian political systems that they attempt to annihilate the process of cultural differentiation and individualization by a methodical mental equalizing (“Gleichschaltung” [enforced conformity]) of all cultural spheres, thereby implying a fundamental denial of the value of the individual personality in the opening‐up process of history.

 The counter‐revolutionary political movement in the first half of the nineteenth century which strove for a restoration of the feudal regime in its broader sense, with its undifferentiated patrimonial conception of political authority, was doubtless also of a reactionary character.
 It wished to restore a political system which was incompatible with the national integration and the idea of the state.
 For this reason it was doomed to disappear as soon as the progressive line of politico‐historical development of the latter were realized.
 In the opening‐up process of history any undifferentiated particularism in political power formation should be overcome since it contradicts the norm of politico‐historical differentiation and integration.
-This norm, however, is not of a merely modal historical character since it is oriented to the typical structural principle of the state as a res publica ["Public Thing/Affair", "Republic" (
+This norm, however, is not of a merely modal historical character since it is oriented to the typical structural principle of the state as a res publica ["Public Thing/Affair", "Republic" (French "république", from Middle French "republique", from Latin "respublica", from "res" thing, wealth + "publica", feminine of "publicus" public.
+Merriam-Webster)] which in its historical aspect implies a monopolistic organization of the power of the sword serviceable in the public interest of the body politic.

 Since the opening‐up process of the cultural‐historical aspect occurs in the anticipatory or progressive direction of the temporal order, it must be possible to indicate the anticipatory moments in which the dynamic coherence of meaning between this aspect and the subsequently arranged normative modes reveals itself.
 To begin with, the progressive opening‐up process of history is characterized by the manifestation of a linguistic anticipation.
 The linguistic aspect of our experiential horizon is that of communication by the medium of signs which have a symbolical meaning.
 In the opening‐up process of historical development facts assume a historical significance which gives rise to a symbolical signifying of their historical meaning.